Ricochet (Thunderbirds): Plot

-As KLA starts to break up, ISC informs Virgil and Brains that the satellite's descent puts it on a collision course with the Middle East oil refinery A'Ben Duh.
+As KLA starts to break up, ISC informs Virgil and Brains that the satellite's descent puts it on a collision course with the Middle Eastern oil refinery A'Ben Duh.
 To avert disaster on the ground, Virgil and Brains realise that they must shoot down KLA while it is still in the air.
-They prepare to fire Thunderbird 2's missile gun, but suddenly hear O'Shea's voice on the radio and infer that he is still aboard the satellite.
+They prepare to fire Thunderbird 2's missile gun but suddenly hear O'Shea's voice on the radio and infer that he is still aboard the satellite.
 With Thunderbird 5 non-operational, Virgil and Brains are unable to radio base to confirm that O'Shea is safe.
-Reluctant to shoot down O'Shea, but aware that the destruction of the refinery would cause much loss of life, Virgil and Brains move beneath KLA and initiate a roll, catching the satellite on Thunderbird 2's wing in an effort to change its trajectory.
+Reluctant to shoot down O'Shea but aware that the destruction of the refinery would cause much loss of life, Virgil and Brains move beneath KLA and initiate a roll, catching the satellite on Thunderbird 2's wing in an effort to change its trajectory.
 They have trouble shaking off the satellite and almost hit the refinery themselves, but KLA finally breaks away from Thunderbird 2 and crashes harmlessly in the desert.

 Virgil and Brains return home fearing they have killed O'Shea, but Jeff reveals that the DJ is very much alive.
 Alan reveals the truth: after he cut his way into the satellite, O'Shea, who suffers from vertigo, refused to leave with him.
 Panicking, O'Shea inadvertently pushed a switch that played a pre-recorded transmission – the one heard aboard Thunderbird 2.
 In the end, he had to be rescued against his will.
 When O'Shea appears on TV sporting a black eye, Alan admits that he was forced to punch the DJ in the face to gain his cooperation.